Pregnancy Diet Plan: What to Eat Each Trimester

 • Eggs (fully cooked)

-• Fresh vegetables like carrots, beets, bell peppers
+• Fresh vegetables like carrots, beets, and bell peppers

 Sample Pregnancy Diet Chart - Second Trimester: